mjit584/2020/content/pages/culture/index.md

 {{< vimeo id="405428916" class="video-container" >}}
 <div class="story-content">

 Farming cacao is a seemingly never-ending process.
 Growers like Narciso harvest the pods once every 10 days for six months.
-In the off season, the groves require continual maintenance to stave off pests and disease and to make sure the pods are getting the optimal amount of shade -- too much and the trees drown in moisture, too little they dry up and die.
+In the off season, the groves require continual maintenance to stave off pests and disease and to make sure the pods are getting the optimal amount of shade — too much and the trees drown in moisture, too little they dry up and die.

 After harvesting, Narciso’s brother, Julio Saqui, takes the beans from his brother’s farm and uses them to create fine chocolate.

 Saqui’s storefront is a square concrete box, emblazoned with the brand name Che’il, the Mopan word for “wild.”
 The store’s walls are painted a verdant green, matching the flora outside, and the floors are a rich orange clay.
 Local art from village members sits on shelves next to a corner refrigerator, which holds the result of a 21-day process of plucking, fermenting, drying, roasting, crushing and grinding of the beans, wrapped in foil.

-The cacao industry in Belize has always been precarious—subject to the whims of both tumultuous markets and the worsening climate.
-But to Saqui, chocolate is more than just a sweet to sell to the country’s many cruise ship tourists—it’s his way of life.
+The cacao industry in Belize has always been precarious — subject to the whims of both tumultuous markets and the worsening climate.
+But to Saqui, chocolate is more than just a sweet to sell to the country’s many cruise ship tourists — it’s his way of life.

 “Maya people look at cacao beans as medicine,” Saqui says.
 “Today the commercial world looks at chocolate as a treat.”